 Acceptable forms of ID include:

 Whilst the majority of people do gamble safely and responsibly, for some, gambling can become a problem.
-When gambling, always remember the following:
+To help keep your gambling fun, , always remember the following tips:

-The more you answer 'yes' to these questions, the more likely you are to be developing a gambling problem.
+The more you answered 'YES' to the questions above, the more likely you are to have or be developing a gambling problem.

-If you are concerned about your gambling, why not take an independent and anonymous survey to help you understand more?
-You can take the self-assessment provided by BeGambleAware https://www.begambleaware.org/gambling-problems/do-i-have-a-gambling-problem/.
+If you are concerned about your gambling, you can take the anonymous self-assessment survey provided by BeGambleAware: https://www.begambleaware.org/gambling-problems/do-i-have-a-gambling-problem/.

-GamCare also offers a moderated online forum and daily online group chatrooms to enable those affected by gambling harms to connect with others in similar situations, share their experience and support one another.: www.gamcare.org.uk/gamcare-forum and www.gamcare.org.uk/group-chatroom
+GamCare also offers a moderated online forum and daily online group chatrooms to enable those affected by gambling harms to connect with others in similar situations, share their experiences, and support one another.
+You can find these resources here: www.gamcare.org.uk/gamcare-forum and www.gamcare.org.uk/group-chatroom

-Gambling Therapy are a global online support service, offering advice in multiple languages for people who have been adversely affected by gambling. www.gamblingtherapy.org
+Gambling Therapy is a global online support service, offering advice in multiple languages for people who have been adversely affected by gambling. www.gamblingtherapy.org

 Self-exclusion is a process when you can ask one of our stadia to exclude you from gambling with them for 12 months.
 In practice, it means you will be refused service in the stadia where you have self-excluded.
 Responsibility for sticking with a self-exclusion agreement lies with you, but you can expect the operator to do all they reasonably can to prevent you from gambling.
 If you think self-exclusion could work for you; contact a member of our stadia staff.